 Changes to the collaborations currently listed in that agreement can be made, in accordance with the terms of that agreement.
 The overall agreement will be reviewed every three years, in addition to any specific timescales stated in the individual annexes.

 The agreement contains the following annexes - one for each current collaboration:

 - 1. Advanced Courses

 - 2. Education and workshops

 - 3. FEBS-IUBMB-ENABLE Conferences

-- 4. ExplorEnz website database

-- 5. FEBS Congress and joint FEBS-IUBMB Congresses
+- 4. FEBS Congress and joint FEBS-IUBMB Congresses

-- 6. Executive Committee meetings of IUBMB and FEBS
+- 5. Executive Committee meetings of IUBMB and FEBS